dops-at/leaflet-velocity/README.md

   overlaySmoothing: 'high', // smoothing quality: 'low', 'medium', 'high', 'ultra'

   // CUSTOM COLOR MAPPING (NEW)
-  customColorMap: null, // array of {knots: number, color: string} objects for custom colors
+  customColorMap: null, // array of color strings for custom color mapping (same format as colorScale)

   // optional pane to add the layer, will be created if doesn't exist
   // leaflet v1+ only (falls back to overlayPane for < v1)